Similar to The Bechdel Test

 - While the Fire Emblem series doesn't normally comply with this rule, Fire Emblem Awakening does with the Ferox nation's (black) Khans, Basilio and Flavia.
 Its plot is also devoid of racial themes, except for one ensemble character with Fantastic Racism as part of her personality and back-story.

 - Grand Theft Auto: San Andreas has a black main protagonist, CJ.
 His family and gang are also black, but the supporting cast beyond that is fairly diverse.
-The only time the subject of race is brought up is when his siblings Sweet and Kendl argue about his disapproval of her dating a Latino, Caesar, but the relationship endures and he becomes one of CJ's most loyal allies.
+The only time the subject of race is brought up is when his brother Sweet and sister Kendl argue over her dating a Latino, Caesar, but the relationship endures and Caesar becomes one of CJ's most loyal allies.

 - All of the games in the Saints Row series does a rather good job of this.
 You have the series mainstays Johnny Gat and Pierce Washington, as well as a variety of other prominent nonwhite characters in each game who fight for your cause, including Lin, Dex, Zimos, Ben King, Asha Odekar, and Keith David.
 Race almost never comes up as an issue in the game.